 The fact that the ruler of this Aquarian rising, Uranus, falls in writerly Gemini widely conjunct Yeats’ natal Sun (the core self) further entrenches the eccentricity of style at the same time as it promises great originality of personality and/or creativity (his love of the avant-garde in theatre and design was notable) especially from within the creative fifth house.
 (Shelley, Yeats’ early model, likewise had Sun conjunct Uranus in the fifth house so Shelley would naturally stir Yeats, especially as that Romantic era poet’s Sun/Uranus conjuncts Yeats’ own Mars in Leo).

 Yeats’ Gemini Sun trine Saturn in the arts and genteel society sign of Libra shows Yeats can get somewhere through great effort, but also good patronage like that of Lady Gregory and the tea heiress Annie Horniman; also that he can live long enough to do so unlike one of his siblings who died young.
-Jupiter in Sagittarius inclines to religion, philosophy, the kind of big generalizations Yeats directed upon Ireland – unlike his father who was intended for the church, Yeats admitted to be unable to live without some kind of religion.
+Jupiter in Sagittarius inclines to religion, philosophy, the kind of big generalizations Yeats directed upon Ireland – unlike his father who had been intended for the church, Yeats admitted to be unable to live without some kind of religion.

 Mars in spectacular, dramatic Leo in Yeats’ unions house promises plenty of argument and problems with associates, spouses or long term lovers.
 Very much so as Mars stands in affliction square to a close, obsessive, Venus/Pluto conjunction in fixed, immovable Taurus.
 Though Yeats wouldn’t have known of Pluto unless in his latter years, the combination describes especially the lifelong obsession and frustration with the fiery, theatrical Maud Gonne, an image of Ireland itself/herself – Ireland, by tradition at least, has always been under Taurus though Gonne herself wasn’t.
 (Gonne was a Sagittarian which means she could dominate, as she certainly did, in the sector of Yeats’ career and destiny.
 But as the tormented Venus/Pluto falls in the 3rd of writing, Gonne and love’s frustrations can be much written about personally and also nationalistically as a Cathleen ni Houlihan image).
-I should perhaps mention that we arguably only know Yeats’ poetry because of the (seventh house) agency and original support, including financial, for the poetry and its publication by the retired Fenian John O’Leary (b 23 July 1830).
+I should perhaps mention that we arguably only know Yeats’ poetry because of the (seventh house) agency and original support, including financial, for the poetry and its publication by the retired Fenian John O’Leary (b.
+23 July 1830).
 O’Leary’s sun at 0 Leo falls exactly on Yeats’ seventh house cusp of agency.
 Moreover O’Leary’s 23 degree Venus in Gemini falls conjunct Yeats’ sun so that he really liked and favoured the poet who would later suitably write of him, “Romantic Ireland’s dead and gone, it’s with O’Leary in the grave”.

 To be mystical, one normally needs something in the 4th, 8th or 12th houses which will reflect the types of mysticism.
 Yeats only, but importantly, had Saturn (and itself exalted in Libra) in his eighth of sex and mysteries, (i.e. the occult) and death.
 Yeats’ mysticism does in fact incline to the occult or sexual/tantric and he was obsessed with contacting the dead via seances.
 Saturn here can make for a lot of testing, structuring or ritual in the realms of the erotic.
 Saturn could nonetheless also indicate some sexual limitation or frustration which Yeats had an admitted fair share of despite his many affairs, and/or Saturn could reflect the sheer effort of attempting union with especially the elusive Gonne via astral means (which apparently Yeats was able to do in the form of a serpent!).
 We also know that in old age (Saturn) Yeats underwent the Steinach operation (apparently a partial vasectomy) to release more libido.
 But it worked (Saturn helpfully trine Sun) even if it proved a bit embarrassing.
 Such are the main, visible features of a horoscope Yeats would recognize.
 But what of the rest of the data that the poet didn’t know and which almost better describes but also rather betrays him?